Skip to main content

 Students are notified via email once funds have been received and processed.
 Due to a high volume of checks, any request made to the Financial Aid Office to verify your funds have arrived will not be granted.

-Hand-delivered checks:
+Hand-delivered Checks

 • Make check payable to Brigham Young University.